 The following is a description of each button within the app:

-- MEMA News – This button leads to the user to MEMA’s news releases.
+- MEMA News – This button leads the user to MEMA’s news releases.
 During a disaster, this is where the user can get critical information in real-time.

 - Contact Us – This button offers the user contact information for all of MEMA’s executive staff members and each office within MEMA.